wiktorski/data-intensive-systems-ed1/README.md

 # Data-intensive Systems, Principles and Fundamentals using Hadoop and Spark
 This is a repository for a Spring book Data-intensive Systems, Principles and Fundamentals using Hadoop and Spark.

+The book is authored by Tomasz Wiktorski, Associate Professor at the University of Stavanger, Norway.

-It hosts various example code and data files used in the book.
+The repository hosts various example code and data files used in the book.
 It may also host errata or minor updates to the contents of the book.

 ISBN 978-3-030-04602-6 (Print)
 ISBN 978-3-030-04603-3 (eBook)